rupalirajput2597/beer_barrel_app/README.md

 3. The design and layout of the application follow the specifications provided in the Figma design.
 4. In order to know the user about login, logout action and error, have used SnackBar to show messages.
 5. stored logged in user information in local storage using flutter_secure_storage.
-6. I have made an assumption as whenever profileUrl is will fail to fetch the image, I am showing custom Widget containing User's name 1st letter
+6. I have made an assumption as whenever profileUrl is will fail to fetch the image, I am showing custom Widget containing Username's 1st letter
+7. ".secret_key.dart" file is required for linkedin signin, I know it is secret I should not add it to git but for simplicity I have added it to git(lib/core/.secret_key.dart)

 ## Project Structure